 Bottom line: Unless you’re a birch fan, stick with Sap!’s maple options.

 Overall, we’d consider ourselves Sap! fans.
 The mild maple flavors of the seltzer and soda were really refreshing and definitely satisfied our cravings for something slightly sweet.
 We’d skip the birch sparkling water for now, but it was still fun to try.
-If you’re interested in getting your hands on Sap!, check out their website.
+If you’re interested in sampling, try their variety pack or their new line of Sap! sparkling water.